yabichara/Data-Eng-Project/README.md

 #### 3. Database Connection:
   - Verify PostgreSQL connection parameters in the environment variables or configuration files.

-## 🚀 Future Improvements
-- Add Grafana for better visualization of metrics.
-- Enhance error handling in the data pipeline.
-- Implement automated tests for DAGs and Spark scripts.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.